How 3 Companies Are Protecting Critical Infrastructure

 Whilst working on these new projects, designer D. J. Goode & Associates Ltd. responded to the growing threat that came with these new state-of-the-art control buildings, by constructing a concrete perimeter to protect against blast and hostile vehicles.

-During this process D. J. Goode required a fencing system that was accredited by the CPNI (Centre For The Protection of National Infrastructure) as well as meeting Network Rail’s Class 1a specification for rail fencing.
+During this process D. J. Goode required a fencing system that was accredited by the NPSA (National Protective Security Authority) as well as meeting Network Rail’s Class 1a specification for rail fencing.

 You can read more about the Rugby Rail Operating Centre and their journey to specification here.